 Over the years, I have frequently picked up birthday cards for my girlfriends that feature witches cackling over a cauldron or crazy old ladies in convertibles laughing their heads off.
 I always wondered if those women really exist.
 Seeing these guys on the plane made me think that they might, or could.

 Believe it or not, I went to Mexico with them on my mind, along with the legion of other single people, male and female and over 50 who are living in the United States or Canada and thinking "What next?"

-I believe that together, in Mexico, we can find out what's next while we too, roll with the punches.
+I believed that together in Mexico, we could find out what's next while we too roll with the punches.